ethereum-optimism/superchain-ops/tasks/eth/fp-recovery/001-blacklist-game/README.md

 This task executes a `blacklistDisputeGame` operation in the `OptimismPortalProxy` on behalf of the `Guardian` role.
 Blacklisting the dispute game prevents any withdrawals proven to be contained within the game's proposed output root from being finalized.

-The batch will be executed on chain ID `1`, and contains `1` transactions.
+The batch will be executed on chain ID `1`, and contains `1` transaction.

 ## Tx #1: Blacklist Dispute Game